 “We’re delighted to share our lost masterpiece with visitors" says Vicky Rowbotham, Mansion and Collections Manager.
 The fact that we now know the Mansion is the only museum in Britain where you can see a Salviati portrait on display makes re-opening this year doubly exciting.”

 Your Mansion visit starts with an opportunity to get up close and personal to this special painting.
 Vicky explains “We’re displaying the Salviati portrait at eye level, so visitors can see the restoration work for themselves, and admire the intricate details revealed during the Britain’s Lost Masterpieces programme."

-Set amidst more than 50 acres of Tatton Park gardens, at the heart of 1,000 acres of landscaped parkland, the elegant Mansion house at Tatton Park sits in an elevated position.
-The impressive portico of the South Front dominates the view of the house from the parkland.
+Set amidst more than 50 acres of Tatton Park Gardens, at the heart of 1,000 acres of landscaped parkland, our elegant Mansion sits in an elevated position.
+The impressive portico of the South Front dominates the view of the house from the Parkland.

 Throughout the year Tatton Park hosts a number of exhibitions in the Mansion reflecting a particular aspect of the Park and its rich history.
 The permanent Maurice Egerton exhibition details fascinating facts about the life and interests of Maurice Egerton, the last Baron Egerton of Tatton Park.

 Find out more about our lectures, tours and talks in the Mansion on the Learning at Tatton page.

 Find out more about Mansion accessibility and opening times and prices.

 Please note: photography is normally allowed without the use of flash or tripods.
 Commercial photography and all filming - strictly by arrangement only.